|Oracle® Database Utilities

 The advantages of using external table loads over conventional path and direct path loads are as follows:

-If a data file is big enough, then an external tables load attempts to load that file in parallel.
+An external table load attempts to load data files in parallel.
+If a data file is big enough, then it attempts to load that file in parallel.

 An external table load allows modification of the data being loaded by using SQL functions and PL/SQL functions as part of the

 INSERT statement that is used to create the external table.